broadinstitute/seqr-helm/README.md

 ```

 ## Migrating *seqr* from the `hail-search` backend to the `clickhouse` backend.
-The `seqr-platform` update from the `1.45.0-hail-search-final` to `2.0.0` is breaking and requires two separate manual interventions to 1) potentially update an environment variable and 2) migrate the search data.
-After following the above instructions to update your `helm repo`.
-You should:
+The `seqr-platform` update from the `1.45.0-hail-search-final` to `2.0.0` is breaking and requires manual interventions to potentially update an environment variable and migrate the search data.
+Here is the full sequence of steps:

 1. Update `HAIL_SEARCH_DATA_DIR` to `PIPELINE_DATA_DIR`.
 The `HAIL_SEARCH_DATA_DIR` environment variable has been deprecated in favor of a `PIPELINE_DATA_DIR` variable shared between the application and pipeline.
 If you have not altered your `HAIL_SEARCH_DATA_DIR` and wish to continue using the defaults, you should rename your `HAIL_SEARCH_DATA_DIR` to the default `PIPELINE_DATA_DIR`.
 ```